IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ## Qualitative Functional Analysis

-In this section, we show the analysis conducted by <d-cite key="fort2019deep"></d-cite> using TSNE<d-cite key="van2008visualizing"></d-cite> that show functional dissimilarity of neural networks.
-We then further this by inclduing other unexplored visualisation methods of PCA, MDS and Spectral Embedding to support the analysis further.
-We also explore the high-level overview of functional similarity divergence that can be captured at a low fidelity by the Prediction Dissimilarity metric used by Fort et al.,.
-For both visualisation and prediction dissimilarity, we discuss how these avenues for comparing functions may be misleading and incapable of describing the intricacies of functional divergence.
+In this section, we employ the analysis conducted by <d-cite key="fort2019deep"></d-cite> using TSNE<d-cite key="van2008visualizing"></d-cite> that shows functional dissimilarity of neural networks.
+We further this by inclduing other unexplored visualisation methods of PCA, MDS and Spectral Embedding to support the analysis further.
+We also explore functional similarity divergence that can be captured at a low fidelity by the Prediction Dissimilarity metric used by Fort et al.,.
+For both visualisation and prediction dissimilarity, we discuss how these avenues for comparing functions may be misleading and incapable of describing the intricacies of functional divergence in details but do provide a high-level trends which are important to recognise.

 ### Functional Similarity Visualisations